JPvRiel/docker-rsyslog/README.md

   - E.g. `if $msg contains getenv('TRIGGERVAR') then /path/to/errfile`
   - However it doesn't seem to apply/work in all config contexts, such as configuring a module.
   - [Not able to read the environmental variable in rsyslog config](https://github.com/rsyslog/rsyslog/issues/2735) was still open at the time of writing this.
-  - A work-arround an custom variable, and then setting a value from that variable, but that'd be overly cumbersome.
+  - A work-around an custom variable, and then setting a value from that variable, but that'd be overly cumbersome.
-- Backticks string constants to use shell commands (as of v8.33 with an enchanced `echo` in v8.37).
+- Backticks string constants to use shell commands (as of v8.33 with an enhanced `echo` in v8.37).
   - E.g. `` `echo $VARNAME` ``
   - See: [String Constants](https://www.rsyslog.com/doc/master/rainerscript/constant_strings.html#string-constants)

 ## Status

-Note, recently (~Jan 2018) the rsyslog project has started to work on an official container and added better environment viable support that could make the confd templaing uncessary, so some refactoring and merging efforts into upstream should be looked into.
+Note, recently (~Jan 2018) the rsyslog project has started to work on an official container and added better environment viable support that could make the confd templating unnecessary, so some refactoring and merging efforts into upstream should be looked into.

 Done: